JDBC Store Swiftlet

 Configuration Guide

-- Set the JDBC driver class name and URL for MySQL.
+- Set the JDBC driver class and URL for Oracle.

 <swiftlet name="sys$store">